-Kellogg Foundation names officer
+Kellogg Foundation names program officer for Michigan

 The W.K.
 Kellogg Foundation appointed a Michigan program officer who will work on the foundation’s efforts statewide with an emphasis on Detroit.

 Khalilah Burt Gaston was named to the post on Friday by the Battle Creek-based foundation.
 Gaston joined Kellogg on Feb.
 2 after serving as executive director for the Vanguard Community Development Corporation in Detroit.

 There she led efforts to redefine the organization’s mission, streamline program priorities and strengthen the organization’s financial sustainability, the foundation said.

 Ali Webb, director of Michigan programs for Kellogg, said Gaston brings a wealth of philanthropic, community and economic development experience.